LabBiosystemUFRN/Bimodality_Genes/README.md

 "TCGA-66-2783"	|	"LINC00636"	|	0
 "TCGA-66-2783"	|	"PIGV"	|	8.14476960589

+You can process more than one file per run.

 Then edit **_bimodalityDetection.R_** placing your file list and alias, as shown below:

 ``` #Sample identification